 The simple approach to diversification outlined above, of just holding ever more companies, is a good start, but it can be improved upon.

-To avoid this scenario it’s a good idea to deliberate diversify a portfolio in terms of the industries in which the various companies operate.
+To avoid this scenario, it’s a good idea to deliberately diversify a portfolio in terms of the industries in which the various companies operate.

 This doesn’t have to be a complicated affair; you can simply decide on some rule which ensures that there is sufficient industrial diversification.

 For example, in the popular High Yield Portfolio strategy, the rule (from memory) is that each of the 15 stocks in the portfolio should come from a different industry or, more specifically, a different FTSE Sector.

 Alternatively, the approach used in the UKVI Model Portfolio is to hold no more than two or three stocks from any given FTSE Sector, which produces a similar level of diversification.